 F-2.1.1 The results shall be reported in a form according to IS 11852 / AIS 150.

-F-2.1.2 The achieved hot performance at the same input torque of the replacement brake lining assembly or the replacement drum brake lining in the Type-I test shall be at least 90 percent of the cold performance of the replacement brake lining assembly or the replacement drum brake lining.
+F-2.1.2 The achieved hot performance at the same input torque of the replacement brake lining assembly or the replacement drum brake lining in the Type I test shall be at least 90 percent of the cold performance of the replacement brake lining assembly or the replacement drum brake lining.

 The minimum requirements of IS 11852 / AIS 150 are applicable for the replacement brake lining assembly or drum brake lining.